ujenjt/call-rate-limiter/README.md

 }
 ```

-## Preventing bursting
+## Burst prevention

-Quite often, it is necessary to check not only compliance with the rate limits but also to avoid bursting.
-We want the function to be called no more than once each `N` milliseconds.
-To obtain this wrap your function with `throttle` than with `rateLimit`.
+`Call burst` is a situation where single function is called many times during short timeframe.
+That's a common issue with rate limiters, as they tend to unfreeze and send multiple requests to limited APIs as limit time window slides to allow new calls.
+Often you want to separate this calls by small timeout.
+To achieve this, you could use `throttle` functions, like the one [lodash provides](https://lodash.com/docs/4.17.10#throttle).
+Just wrap your API-calling function with `throttle` first and then wrap it in `rateLimit`.

 ```javascript
 import {yourFunction} from 'your-module'